Jobber vs Housecall Pro Support: Which Software Actually Answers the Phone When You’re Stuck?

 Step 4: A human answers in under 5 minutes (average wait time 3–4 minutes during business hours).

-Step 5: The support agent listens to your problem and walks you through the solution in real-time.
+Step 5: The support agent listens to your problem and walks you through the solution in real time.

-Total time from “I have a problem” to “problem solved”: typically 10-15 minutes including wait time and troubleshooting.
+Total time from “I have a problem” to “problem solved”: typically 10–15 minutes including wait time and troubleshooting.
+Compare that to Housecall Pro’s chat-to-bot-to-agent-to-callback workflow, which can stretch 2–4 hours for complex issues.

-Extended Hours Including Weekends
+Extended Hours Including Saturdays

-Jobber support hours (as of February 2026, verify on their website for current times):
+Jobber support hours (as of February 2026 — verify on their website for current times):

-• Monday-Friday: 6:00 AM – 8:00 PM MST (Mountain Time)
+• Monday–Friday: 6:00 AM to 8:00 PM MST

-• Saturday: 8:00 AM – 5:00 PM MST
+• Saturday: 8:00 AM to 5:00 PM MST

 • Sunday: Closed

-The “Canadian Politeness” Factor
+The Canadian Politeness Factor

-Jobber is a Canadian company based in Edmonton, Alberta.
-Their entire support team operates from Canada.
-There’s a running joke in contractor forums about “Canadian support niceness”—and it’s based in reality.
+Jobber is a Canadian company based in Edmonton, Alberta, and their entire support team operates from Canada.
+There is a running observation in contractor forums about the patience and tone of their support staff, and it is based in real experiences.

-“I called Jobber support because I couldn’t figure out how to add a second phone number to a customer record.
+From Contractor Talk forum (December 2025–January 2026): “I called Jobber support because I couldn’t figure out how to add a second phone number to a customer record.
 The rep not only showed me how, but asked if I had any other questions and then walked me through three other features I didn’t know existed.
 Total call time: 18 minutes.
 I felt bad for taking so much of his time.
-He said ‘That’s what I’m here for.’
-Canadians, man.” — Seattle contractor
+He said ‘That’s what I’m here for.'” — Seattle contractor

 Support Quality Across All Pricing Tiers